cn0047/stash/ed/t/patterns/design.md

 **Template method** - it’s another way of encapsulation piece of algorithms so the sub-classes can hook themselves right into computation any time they want.
-For example: applying same (template) approach for bunch of stuff.
+For example: applying same (template) approach for bunch of stuff: bus, plain, boat: start engine, leave terminal, entertainment, arrive, etc.

 **Visitor** - is a way of separating an algorithm from an object structure on which it operates.
 A practical result of this separation